KapganxKhan681/Caesar_Cipher_Python/README.md

 * Decrypts cipher text back to plain text.
 * Ignores spaces and special characters during shift.
 * Dual-language code comments (EN/TR).
+* Input Validation: Enforces valid operation types ('E' or 'D') using a robust while loop to prevent application crashes, and automatically handles shift amounts greater than 25 using modulo 26 arithmetic.

 #### 💻 How to Run
 `python caesar_cipher.py`